alexbjorling/saxs-polymer-analysis/README.md

 * Analysis code for evaluating properties like form factors, gyration radii, extensions, number of sticky bonds, etc, for finished runs.
 * Parallelize the damn thing.
+* Add a Monte Carlo routine for randomly placing chains densely on a surface.

 ### Documentation ###